Demolition contractors struggle with the question: when is it more cost-effective to rent dust control equipment rather than own it?

 Unless a company has secure, fixed-term contracts, future equipment utilization is at best an educated guess.
 By some estimates, equipment used more than 60-65 percent of the time is probably more economical to own than rent.
 Less than 60 percent utilization can be a financial risk, unless there is sufficient volume and profit margins to cover all costs and maintenance.
 Anything less than 40 percent utilization and it’s almost always more cost-effective to rent.

 Many companies are now balancing their core fleet with rental equipment that might be needed for specialized projects or for a short duration.
 Companies with a growing number of projects may use rental dust control equipment to capture new business, while protecting available working capital.
 Predicted usage, the measurement that ultimately justifies equipment acquisitions, is usually based on an analysis of current projects and jobs in the pipeline.

 But funding cuts and delays resulting from the recession are keeping those pipeline flows weak and what funding is available is often directed to shorter-duration and less expensive projects.
 This transition to projects of shorter duration aggravates the situation for contractors.

 Instead of planning lengthy projects, contractors are trying to schedule a larger number of shorter jobs, with the inherent risk of downtime in between.
 Renting allows contractors to add equipment on an as-needed, piece-by-piece basis for each project.

 Originally published March 7, 2014.
 Updated as of October 2019.

-Receive a FREE quote for rent or purchase today and talk with a dust control specialist to end fugitive dust!
+Receive a quote and talk to a dust control specialist today to end fugitive dust!